 - Self-employed persons will be granted an automatic deferment of their income tax payments due in May, June and July 2020.
 If they are paying in instalments, the income tax deduction will resume in August, September or October 2020 and the end-date of their instalment plan will be extended by 3 months.
-For one-time income tax payments due in May, June and July 2020, such payment will be extended by three months. - Similar scheme for employees except that it is by way of an option. - If taxpayers are facing financial difficulties and need help with their tax payment as a result of the COVID-19 outbreak, they can apply for a longer instalment payment arrangement. - Automatic extension for filing of individual income tax returns (including sole proprietorship and partnerships) to 31 May 2020 (originally due on 18 April 2020 for e-filing and 15 April 2020 for paper filing) - The tax authorities have updated their guidance for the unplanned presence of Singaporeans/Singapore Permanent Residents who are exercising overseas employment and are now working remotely from Singapore due to COVID-19.
-The tax authorities will consider them as not exercising employment in Singapore provided certain conditions are met, and the period in question is from the date of his/her return to Singapore up to 31 March 2021 (31 December 2020 previously) provided that all relevant conditions are met.
+For one-time income tax payments due in May, June and July 2020, such payment will be extended by three months. - Similar scheme for employees except that it is by way of an option. - If taxpayers are facing financial difficulties and need help with their tax payment as a result of the COVID-19 outbreak, they can apply for a longer instalment payment arrangement. - Automatic extension for filing of individual income tax returns (including sole proprietorship and partnerships) to 31 May 2020 (originally due on 18 April 2020 for e-filing and 15 April 2020 for paper filing) - The tax authorities have updated their guidance for the unplanned presence of Singaporeans/Singapore Permanent Residents who are exercising overseas employment and are now working remotely from Singapore since 2020 due to COVID-19.
+The tax authorities will consider them as not exercising employment in Singapore provided certain conditions are met, and the period in question is from the date of his/her return to Singapore up to the date they left Singapore in 2020, or 30 June 2021 (31 March 2021 previously), whichever is earlier. - Arising from the Updated Guidance on Tax Treaties and the impact of COVID-19 published by the OECD on 21 January 2021, in determining whether the days of presence threshold provided in the DTA provision applicable to employment income has been exceeded, the tax authorities will disregard the period of extended stay in Singapore if the prescribed conditions are met.

-- As no Goods and Services Tax rate increase has been announced, the rate will remain at 7% in 2021; it is expected to increase to 9% sometime between 2022 and 2025. - Automatic extension for filing of GST returns for accounting period ending March 2020 to 11 May 2020 (originally due on 30 April 2020). - The payment due date will also be extended to 11 May 2020.
+- As no Goods and Services Tax rate increase was announced, the rate will remain at 7% in 2021; it is expected to increase to 9% sometime between 2022 and 2025. - Automatic extension for filing of GST returns for accounting period ending March 2020 to 11 May 2020 (originally due on 30 April 2020). - The payment due date will also be extended to 11 May 2020.
 For those on GIRO, the deduction date remains as 15 May 2020. - The filing and payment due date for GST returns due in May 2020 is extended to 11 June 2020.
 For those on GIRO, the deduction date remains as 15 June 2020.